Godz-z/MoR/README.md

 Will be updated.

 ## Acknowlegements
-The code is developed based on Huggingface, mm-cot, and alpaca-lora projects.
+The code is developed based on Huggingface, mm-cot, MoLA and alpaca-lora projects.